Eligibility & Terms of Use

 packages only.
 Users are not permitted to compile, develop or run

-their own or other code without prior permission from the CDS.
+their own or other code without prior permission from the CDS/DL.

 Users' name, contact information and certain accounting information